 [Who is he that may water the horse and not drink himself?]”

-So, this quote may or may share a connection with this proverb.
-The reason I say this has to do with the translation.
-The first translation (seen in the first set of brackets above) does make it sound like it’s related to the proverb we know today.
-However, if the second translation is actually correct, then the quote is simply talking about a man giving water to his horse and also drinking some himself.
-To me, that has nothing to do with this proverb or the idea behind it.
-So the question is, which translation is accurate? *shrugs* I don’t know.
+Note: This quote may or may not share a connection with this proverb.
+I say this because of the translation.
+With the first translation (seen in the first set of brackets above), it does sound like what’s being said is related to the proverb that we know today.
+However, if the second translation is actually the correct one, then the quote is simply talking about a man giving water to his horse and also taking a drink himself.
+If that’s the case, then what would that have to do with the proverb?
+Nothing!
+So the question is, which translation is accurate?
+I’m not so sure.

-Anyways, this proverb most certainly goes back to the 16th century.
-It’s used in a book at that time by John Heywood called A Dialogue Conteinyng The Nomber in effect of all the Prouerbes in the English Tongue, 1546:
+Alright, so we know the proverb possibly goes back to the year 1175.
+Now, what’s more certain is that it definitely does go back to the 16th century.
+For example, it was used in a book at that time by John Heywood called A Dialogue Conteinyng The Nomber in effect of all the Prouerbes in the English Tongue, 1546:

 “A man may well bryng a horse to the water, but he can not make hym drynke without he will.”

-- John wants to eat healthier, but he doesn’t know which foods to add and cut from his diet.
-His friend offered some great advice on the subject and even linked him to a website that has step by step tutorials on how to prepare cheap and healthy meals quickly.
+- My friend John wanted to eat healthier, but he’s unsure where to start.
+I gave him some advice on the subject and even linked him to a website with step by step instructions on how to prepare cheap and healthy meals quickly.

-But despite all of this help, John’s eating habits did not change.
+But despite all of the help, John’s eating habits did not change.
 Thus, as the saying goes, you can lead a horse to water, but you can’t make it drink.